nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 The `Model`,

 * stores a `UserPref` object that represents the user’s preferences.
-* stores the address book data.
+* stores the TutorsPet data.
-* stores a Person object.
+* stores a Person object that represents a student
 * exposes an unmodifiable `ObservableList<Person>` that can be 'observed'.
   * UI bounded to this list and Person object will be automatically updated when the data in the list change.
 * does not depend on any of the other three components.